ansonlouis/jsonymer/README.md

 ##Features
-  - Ability to take in any Javascript Object and make each item editable (as a string)
+  - Ability to take in any Javascript Object and make each item (key and value) editable (as a string)
-  - Add/Remove Items
+  - Add/Remove Items, as well as edit a property type (string/object/array)
   - Tab through every single key/value, as well as through the *add item* buttons for quick editing
   - Simple API to retrieve the edited object in the same format as shown on screen
   - Will automatically generate a unique key if a new item is added to an object with existing children